 And the ides of just about any other month.
 The ancient Romans were a superstitious lot, with more bad days than you could shake a rabbit’s foot at.
 Augers constantly read the signs and sent emperors running for safety by interpreting everything from thunderstorms to bull entrails.
 However, the Romans also knew how to party and they loved a good holiday.
 They enjoyed them so much, they were constantly declaring new ones to celebrate a military victory or appease angry foreign gods.
 In any given year, there were more holidays than workdays and with so many days off, it’s a wonder there were enough people around to keep the empire running.

-So, as you prepare for March 15, do you part to avoid bad luck.
+So, as you enjoy March 15, do your part to avoid bad luck.
 Party a little to appease a few deities, check your horoscope, step over the threshold with your left foot, and if you accidentally stumble on the way out the door, call in sick.
 You don’t want to risk having a Julius Caesar kind of day.
-Also, if you get a chance, please check out my ancient Rome novella, Mask of the Gladiator.
-It is a tale of love, lust and intrigue during the last days of Emperor Caligula.
-Check out my other books too because they have lots of history in them. www.Georgie-Lee.com